What to Pack for a Winter Vacation in the Smoky Mountains

 - Dark colored to hide stains

 We know what you are thinking: “Why should I bring my bathing suit if it’s going to be cold outside?”
-The trick here is to remember that many of the spacious Pigeon Forge and Gatlinburg cabin rentals come equipped with an outdoor hot tub.
+The trick here is to remember that many of our spacious Pigeon Forge and Gatlinburg cabin rentals come equipped with an outdoor hot tub.
+A bathing suit should be at the top of your winter cabin packing list.
 The perfect way to warm up after a long day exploring the Smoky Mountains, these outdoor tubs are also a great way to unwind and relax during your winter vacation.
-Besides, unless you want to jump in with your clothes on, we suggest packing a swimming suit!
+Besides, unless you want to jump in with your clothes on, we suggest packing a swimsuit!

 Since you have a better idea of what you should pack when you come to the Smoky Mountains in the winter, you’re ready to start planning your trip!
-Check out our cabins in Pigeon Forge and Gatlinburg and book one today for your winter trip!
+Check out our cabins in Pigeon Forge and Gatlinburg and book one today for your winter vacation in the Smoky Mountains!